MBoemo/DNAscent/README.md

 # Osiris
 Python/C++ software for detecting base analogues in Oxford Nanopore reads.
-The two general uses are (1) determining the current across the pore that is produced by a 6mer that contains a base analogue, and (2) determining where base analogues are incorporated in a nanopore read.
+The two general uses are (1) determining the current across the pore that is produced by a 6mer that contains a single base analogue, and (2) determining where base analogues are incorporated in a nanopore read.
 The Python flavour of Osiris uses some of the HMM libraries from pomegranate (https://github.com/jmschrei/pomegranate).
 Instructions for using Osiris in Python are as follows.

 ## Python Flavour
 Dependencies: